-The DSL and DDSLs needs to support the class teacher or other member of staff to whom the disclosure was made.
+The DSLs and DDSL needs to support the class teacher or other member of staff to whom the disclosure was made.

-The DSL and DDSLs may also need to give support to the child and to the parent/s during and after an investigation.
+The DSLs and DDSL may also need to give support to the child and to the parent/s during and after an investigation.

-The DSL and DDSLs need to liaise with the feeder schools and to pass on any information to secondary schools.
+The DSLs and DDSL need to liaise with the feeder schools and to pass on any information to secondary schools.

-Should there be need for action after a disclosure the DSL will start the proceedings and be available to deal with the consequences.
+Should there be need for action after a disclosure the DSL will start the proceedings and be available to provide support and guidance to the child/ family and relevant professionals.